James-the-coder/Path-Finding-visualisation/README.md

 # Path-Finding-visualisation
-Program showcasing A* search using python's pygame library to visualise how A* search functions
+Program showcasing A* search using python's pygame library to visualise how the algorithm functions